CS639-Data-Management-for-Data-Science/s25/p4/README.md

 - [4/02 12:08 PM] Adding more clarifications to Q21.
 - [4/02 10:43 PM] Clarifying transform_survey versus survey_transformed in Q9.
 - [4/02 10:46 PM] Clarifying how to handle null values in Q25.
+- [4/02 11:11 PM] We'll accept both 3 sources and 4 sources for Q19 as some of you have chosen to combine all airbyte data into a single source.

 ## :telescope: Overview